mattheworiordan/ably-cli/docs/Server-Setup.md

-# Ably CLI Terminal Server Setup with Automatic HTTPS
+# Ably CLI Terminal Server Setup & Overview

-This document describes how to set up the Ably CLI Terminal Server as a systemd service on a fresh Ubuntu server (tested on 22.04 LTS and 24.04 LTS), including **Caddy** as a reverse proxy for automatic HTTPS using Let's Encrypt.
+This document describes the Ably CLI Terminal Server, its purpose, how it works, and how to set it up as a systemd service on a fresh Ubuntu server (tested on 22.04 LTS and 24.04 LTS), including **Caddy** as a reverse proxy for automatic HTTPS using Let's Encrypt.

+## Overview

+The Terminal Server is a WebSocket server that allows users to interact with the Ably CLI through a web interface (like the example in `examples/web-cli`).
+It creates a secure, containerized environment where CLI commands can be executed remotely.

+### How It Works

+1. The server runs a secure Docker container (`ably-cli-sandbox`) that encapsulates the Ably CLI and its dependencies.
+2. It establishes WebSocket connections (via WSS when using Caddy) to handle client requests.
+3. Authentication is performed using credentials passed by the client.
+4. Commands sent by authenticated clients are executed within the restricted container environment.
+5. Output from the commands is streamed back to the client in real-time.

 ## Prerequisites